 A cult favourite from Kiehl's, this soothing toner is a universal pleaser with its alcohol-free formulation, that is also devoid of synthetic drying agents.
 Best suited for normal to oily skin types, the calendula-powered complex promises to soothe, refresh and balance with its 5 irritation-reducing compounds (Quercetin, ‘a’ Amyrin, ‘b’ Amyrin, Oleanic Acid and Lupeol).
 A great and basic option for everyday!

 2. As A Refresher

 One of my personal favourite skincare hacks is to use a toner like you would micellar water.
 The possibilities are endless.
-I’d soak a cotton pad with toner and swipe that across my face in the morning — which works wonders in taking off any overnight grime and resetting the skin (especially if you don’t intend to wash your face that morning).
+I’d soak a cotton pad with toner and swipe that across my face in the morning.
+This which works wonders in taking off any overnight grime and resetting the skin (especially if you don’t intend to wash your face that morning).
 Or if I’ve perspired a lot — perhaps post-workout — or when I’m working from home on a hot afternoon and become a light bulb by midday.
-If you love sheet masks but can never get your skin to fully absorb the leftover essence, a toner-soaked cotton pad can do the trick in gently wiping off excess essence, while retaining the suppleness of post-masking skin*.
-A surprisingly marvellous skin fix — I honestly don’t think you can go wrong with this one.
+If you love sheet masks but can never get your skin to fully absorb the leftover essence, a toner-soaked cotton pad can do the trick in gently wiping off excess essence, while retaining the suppleness of post-masking skin.

 *I picked this up from Korean Makeup Artist PONY’s skincare routine with Harper’s BAZAAR.
 Watch her work her magic here!